gdha/www.it3.be/rear-support/index.md

 -	Wrap up and Frequently Asked Questions

-On regular basis we do a free workshop at conferences, such as the one we organized at [LinuxTag 2012](http://www.linuxtag.org/2012/de/program/workshops/workshops/vortragsdetails-talkid701.html)
+On regular basis we do a free workshop at conferences, such as the one we organized at [LinuxTag 2012](http://www.linuxtag.org/2012/de/program/workshops/workshops/vortragsdetails-talkid701.html) and [LinuxTag 2014](http://www.linuxtag.org/2014/de/programm/vortragsdetails/?eventid=2653)